 - WHM: WHM or Web Host Manager is a powerful program that gives you admin access to the server you own/rent.
 Using it, you can create cPanel accounts, monitor your server, secure your server, and do everything an admin can.
 Mostly, you get a host manager, but still, check for one.

 - WHMCS: Some providers also give free access to software like WHMCS to handle your billings and support.
 Look for it.

 Overall, these are the primary elements to consider while opting for a reseller web hosting provider.
 Once you have found your ideal host and you looked for it to sell further, don't forget to brand it properly, set up a trustworthy website with quality support and billing, and market the hell out of it!

 Best reseller hosting FAQs

-Is web hosting reseller business profitable?
+Is reseller hosting profitable?

-Reseller web hosting business can be highly profitable.
+Yes, a reseller web hosting business can be highly profitable.
 You just need to take care of a couple of things.
-1) Find a good reseller provider so your service is top-notch — this will make sure the customers won’t leave.
+1) Find a good reseller provider so your service is top-notch – this will make sure the customers won’t leave.
 2) Market & brand your hosting properly to attract customers.

 What is the difference between reseller web hosting and a referral program?

 As a reseller, you become a business partner that must have a stable financial base to run and develop web hosting reselling.
 Whereas, the referral program is based on business owners or customers that help improve web hosting sales.

 How do I manage clients as a reseller?